GabeL7r/gabelevasseur.com/_posts/2020-06-30-autonomous-repos.md

 If you are a developer, you have probably had the monorepo vs multirepo debate at some point in your career.
 You have probably read blogs like [this one](https://chengl.com/multirepo-vs-monorepo/) or [this one](https://medium.com/@patrickleet/mono-repo-or-multi-repo-why-choose-one-when-you-can-have-both-e9c77bd0c668) or [this one](http://blog.shippable.com/our-journey-to-microservices-and-a-mono-repository).
 You have probably heard big companies like Google and Facebook use monorepos while Amazon and Netflix prefer multirepos.

-You have probably **not** discussed what *should* be in each multirepo -- if you decide to use this approach.
+What you probably have **not** discussed is what *should* be in each multirepo -- if you decide to use this approach.
 (Un)Luckily Conway's Law fills the void.

 >Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
 >
 > --  Conway's Law

-If your organization has a DevOps or Platform Team, then according to Conway's Law the organization will have the following repositories:
+A typical organization is likely to have the following repositories:

 ###### Application Repositories
 * user-service